-SEATTLE, December 8, 2021 – The largest Jewish philanthropy in Washington State has launched its first youth enrichment and engagement open Request for Proposal (RFP) in 27 years to support a wider breadth and depth of youth programming across the State of Washington.
-During the Foundation’s strategic planning process, completed in the winter of 2020, Samis confirmed the organization’s strategic priorities and defined a clear path forward for fulfilling its longstanding mission of supporting high-quality intensive and immersive Jewish educational experiences in Washington State, including its commitment to Jewish day schools, camps, and Israel experiences, and vital initiatives in the State of Israel.
-And, in the process, Samis identified a strategic impact goal to increase accessibility and participation in high-quality experiential Jewish education for Jewish youth in Washington State.
+SEATTLE, December 8, 2021 – The largest Jewish philanthropy in Greater Seattle area has launched its first youth enrichment and engagement open Request for Proposal (RFP) in 27 years to support a wider breadth and depth of youth programming across the State of Washington.
+During the Foundation’s strategic planning process, completed in the winter of 2020, Samis confirmed the organization’s strategic priorities and defined a clear path forward for fulfilling its longstanding mission of supporting high-quality intensive and immersive Jewish educational experiences in Greater Seattle area, including its commitment to Jewish day schools, camps, and Israel experiences, and vital initiatives in the State of Israel.
+And, in the process, Samis identified a strategic impact goal to increase accessibility and participation in high-quality experiential Jewish education for Jewish youth in Greater Seattle area.
 The new RFP is a first step in actualizing this goal.

 Samis Foundation CEO Connie Kanter, recently explained the rationale and strategy for developing an open request for proposal for youth enrichment and engagement programs.
 “We see the RFP as a fantastic opportunity to support the expansion of existing youth programs, foster cross-communal collaborations and support new program creation through our newly launched Samis Experiential Education Incubator Fund.
 Our investment will help us to meaningfully reach more kids across the state, particularly those living in smaller communities outside the Seattle area.”
 Jerome Cohen, Chair of Samis’ Experiential Education Sub-Committee emphasized, “Experiential Jewish education is a vibrant and growing field of Jewish education which provides families with the opportunity to select the program that best fits the unique needs and interests of their child.
 Many families are not choosing formal Jewish educational settings to convey Jewish content and knowledge to their children today, so this initiative allows us to have a greater impact across a broader cross-section of youth.”